d4l-data4life/d4l-sdk-ios/README.md

 === Config files

-Before you are able to run tests on the SDK or run the example app, you need to create and add a `d4l-example-app-config.json` file in the project root folder with credentials (which can only be obtained by contacting us).
+Before you are able to run tests on the SDK or run the example app, you need to add a `d4l-example-app-config.json` file in the project root folder with credentials (which can only be obtained by contacting us).

+NOTE: For the Smart4Health domain, the file needs to be called `s4h-example-app-config.json` instead.

 NOTE: The CI expects this configuration from an environment variable stored in the GitHub secret: `D4L_EXAMPLE_CONFIG_IOS`

 The configuration file has the following structure: